 Collaborative Play with LEGO for Children with ASD & ADHD

-Collaborative Play, using Lego, is an effective form of therapy for children with a wide range of emotional and behavioural difficulties including depression, anxiety, aggression and social issues.
+Collaborative Play with LEGO for Children with ASD & ADHD, is an effective form of therapeutic play for children with a wide range of emotional and behavioural difficulties including depression, anxiety, aggression and social issues.
 Children use play as a form of communication in everyday life.
-In Collaborative Play children use play to express themselves.
+In Collaborative Play, children use play to express themselves.
 Children enter into a dynamic relationship with the play facilitator, i.e. the teacher, which enables them to express, explore and make sense of areas such as turn-taking, sharing and eye contact.

-Many child psychiatrists and psychologists believe that therapeutic play is an integral way to teach social skills, calm anxiety, and improve self-esteem in children with ASD/ADHD and related neurobiological conditions.
+Many child psychiatrists and psychologists believe that therapeutic play is an integral way to teach social skills, calm anxiety, and improve self-esteem in autistic children and children with ADHD, and related neurobiological conditions.

 Play is a child’s natural way of recovering from daily emotional upheavals.
 Many children best express and challenge themselves through play.
 Using games and activities to encourage growth and a sense of wellbeing is the cornerstone of therapeutic play.
 Learn how you can teach valuable life skills to children of all ages with these recommended Lego sets and games.